angristan/awesome-stars/README.md

 - [france-connect/sources](https://github.com/france-connect/sources) -
 - [tldraw/tldraw](https://github.com/tldraw/tldraw) - A tiny little drawing app.
 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.
+- [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
+Crafted with the finest cacaos.
 - [bill-ahmed/qbit-matUI](https://github.com/bill-ahmed/qbit-matUI) - A material WebUI for qBittorrent, written in Angular.
 - [lostintangent/gitdoc](https://github.com/lostintangent/gitdoc) - VS Code extension that allows you to edit a Git repo, like it's a multi-file, versioned document.
 - [Miodec/monkeytype](https://github.com/Miodec/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.